 About Arianne Phosphate

 Arianne Phosphate (“Arianne Phosphate Inc.”) (www.arianne-inc.com) is developing the Lac à Paul phosphate deposits located approximately 200 km north of the Saguenay/Lac St. Jean area of Quebec, Canada.
-These deposits will produce a high quality igneous apatite concentrate grading 39% P2O5 with little or no contaminants.
-The Company has 105,803,943 million shares outstanding.
+These deposits will produce a high-quality igneous apatite concentrate grading 39% P2O5 with little or no contaminants (Feasibility Study released in 2013).
+The Company has 173,389,469 shares outstanding.

 Neither TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.